 Maximizing Saw Sharpening Profitability

 Diamond wheels are an amazing product when it comes to grinding.
-While they be an expensive investment initially, the production capability of these wheels is unmatched.
+While they are an expensive investment initially, the production capability of these wheels is unmatched.
 In the case study below of a saw grinding service, we will discuss how implementing diamond wheels into your grinding process will increase your productivity as well as profits!

 |Saw Sharpening Charge||Diamond Wheel Cost|

-In this hypothetical scenario, we will look at a saw grinding business working 220 days per year with the average production rate of 60 saw blades per day per worker.
+In this hypothetical scenario, we will look at a saw grinding business working 220 days per year with an average production rate of 60 saw blades per day per worker.
 In a typical work year, one individual can manufacture 13,200 blades.
 The revenue generated from one worker alone equals $264,000.
-The average diamond wheel last five days, so 220 working days / 5 yields 44 wheels needed per year.
+The average diamond wheel lasts five days, so 220 working days / 5 yields 44 wheels needed per year.
 44 x $200 = $8,800 per year on blades.

 Our customer is looking to save 15% per diamond wheel.
 If we reduce the cost of each wheel by 15%, the final price per wheel becomes $170.
 Using the same formula, 44 x $170 = $7,480.Savings per year is $1,320!
 Sounds great right?

 Another customer looks to save money by having a wheel made in a harder bond so it lasts longer.
 If you have a wheel that lasts 30% longer, the total wheel life would be 6.5 days instead of 5.
 220 working days / 6.5 = 34 wheels needed per year.
 10 fewer wheels used per year, saves you $2,000.
 While these savings may seem outstanding, there is a downside, the wheel becomes less productive due to its hardness.
 So the actual revenue from service ($20 per blade) may decline due to less productivity.